 * You probably need less, not more, than you think.
-Aggressively edit your suitcase contents.
+Learn to aggressively edit your suitcase contents.

-These tips will help you go from an amateur over-packer, to a pro!
+These tips will help you go from an amateur over-packer, to a pro – in an instant!

 After reading Rick Steve’s travel guide prior to our Mediterranean Cruise, my husband and I finally hit our stride for doing it right.
 Here are some of the secrets we learned throughout our various travel journeys as well as recommendations on what you should bring.